Tuesday, March 29, 2011

 Email me at aspiringwriterblog at gmail dot com for more info!

-I have been a professional reader since 2008.
-I currently write coverage for production companies and a sales/distribution company; I've also written coverage for contests, coverage services and the agency I used to be an assistant at.
+I have been a professional reader since 2008 and currently read scripts and books for two studios.
+I've also written coverage for production companies, an agency, a sales/distribution company, a digital company, a coverage service and a few contests.
+I've read everything from first drafts by amateurs to packaged scripts written by Oscar winners.
 Through this blog, I've also provided notes for over 200 private clients.

 Lots of coverage services exist - and you're right to be skeptical of them.
 I hope you guys understand that I'm not some scam artist looking to make millions off this little business.
-I'm simply offering the same kinds of insight that I already give production companies.
-I am currently working on a paid screenwriting assignment, but I'm not yet able to make my entire living from screenwriting alone.
-When I am, I'll probably discontinue this business and replace my 1997 Honda Civic (though I love its glued-shut sunroof and broken cassette player).
-In the meantime, here are my rates:
+I'm simply offering the same kinds of insight that I already give production companies at what I feel is an affordable price.
+I've done paid screenwriting work and I've developed projects with a few different producers and directors, but I'm not yet able to make my entire living from screenwriting alone.
+When I am, I'll discontinue this business and replace my 1997 Honda Civic (though I love its glued-shut sunroof and broken cassette player).
+Some pro writers rail against all screenwriting consultants, and I get it, especially when those consultants charge a lot and make ridiculous promises -- but first of all, it's your money and you can do what you want with it.
+Second, I only promise to take my time and give you my best notes.

 Readers generally make $50-70 on regular coverage for production companies and the like.
-My notes service rates are a bit higher because my notes are a bit different; I'm not giving you a formal synopsis (I can never understand why writers want synopses of their own work) and a couple paragraphs of comments, but instead several pages of page-specific suggestions of where problems lie and how I think you can fix these problems, depending on what you're aiming for.
-I'm very meticulous, down to grammar and formatting mistakes.
+My notes service rates are a bit higher because my notes are a bit different; instead of a formal synopsis (I can never understand why writers want synopses of their own work) and a couple paragraphs of comments, I'll give you several pages of page-specific suggestions of where problems lie and how I think you can fix these problems, depending on what you're aiming for.
+I won't try to push you into any specific direction, but will offer advice on the directions I think are most commercial or interesting or make the most sense.
+I pride myself on being honest but supportive.
+I'm very meticulous, down to formatting mistakes.
 These notes take me longer than basic comments for coverage.

 - If you send a second script, you'll get $5 off.